Almond Yoghurt Recipes

 The Non-Dairy Yoghurt Culture is a specially formulated culture that is not grown on a dairy base.
 This culture also contains gut-healthy probiotic bacteria and is vegan friendly.
 Use of a thickening agent like Smooth Gel is required.

-Use the Mild and Tangy dairy-based cultures in conjunction with one of the probiotic cultures to make beautiful gut-healthy probiotic coconut yoghurt.
+Use the probiotic Mild and Tangy universal cultures to make beautiful gut-healthy probiotic coconut yoghurt.
 Use of a thickening agent like Smooth Gel is required.

 You Will Need The Following Items